KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 #### Note on Soul and Essence Terminology

 This section preserves the older language of **soul**
-expressed throughout the early formulation of *The Emanative Path of Return*.
+expressed throughout the early formulation of *The Architecture of Emanation, Return, and Saturation*.

 In this earlier register,
 **soul** often functions as a broad poetic designation